Staff

 Michelle Kiriama – she/her

-LGBTIQ Specialist Youth Worker
+LGBTIQA+ Specialist Youth Worker

-Michelle K joined FAN as an LGBTIQ Specialist Youth Worker in 2022.
+Michelle K joined FAN as an LGBTIQA+ Specialist Youth Worker in 2022.
 In her role she facilitates the Eastern Diversity Group and provides case management support to young people in Transitional Housing.
 Prior to joining FAN Michelle worked as a settlement caseworker, and a youth health and well-being project officer.
 Michelle’s educational background is a degree in Bachelor of Social Work (Honours) from Deakin University.
 Michelle is excited to be a part of the FAN team.